 June 30: 7pm

 Please note that the schedule can change.
-While I confirm it with the Marine Barracks’ public affairs office at the beginning of the season, sometimes it changes along the way.
+While I confirm it directly with the Marine Barracks at the beginning of the season, sometimes the schedule can change along the way.
 If you’re planning travel around the event I recommend checking with the Barracks directly.
+Please also note that the event is highly contingent on the weather.
+Evening thunderstorms are common in DC in the summer, and there aren’t any makeup parades for ones that are canceled.

 If Tuesday evenings don’t work for you, there’s also a Friday night parade at the Marine Corps Barracks Washington at 8th and I .
 You can find more information here.
 Please note that the Friday night parades require tickets (the Tuesday night parades do not require tickets) and security checks limit what kinds of bags and equipment you can take in.